top of page

 Phone 507-373-8003

-Village Open May through August
+Village Open May 15 through August

 Tours Thursdays at 1PM or by appointment

-Itasca Rock Garden Open June 18 to September 12 (call for group tours)
+Itasca Rock Garden Open May 15th to October 15 (call for group tours)

 Please check our Facebook page for closings.